What is Lemon Balm?

 Lemon balm improves cognitive function through the cholinergic system modulation in the brain.
 The cholinergic system is involved in many cognitive processes, including attention and memory, and is known to decline with age.
 [11]

-- Lemon balm may also have anxiolytic effects, which can indirectly improve cognitive function.
+Lemon balm may also have anxiolytic effects, which can indirectly improve cognitive function.
 Anxiety and stress have been shown to impair cognitive performance, particularly in tasks that require attention and memory.
-By reducing anxiety, lemon balm may improve cognitive function in these areas.
+Lemon balm may improve cognitive function in these areas by reducing anxiety.

 Lemon balm also increased accuracy and attention in cognitive performance tasks in 20 college students.
 [6]

-In one clinical study, Lemon balm extract was evaluated to treat patients with mild to moderate Alzheimer's disease.
+One clinical study evaluated Lemon balm extract to treat patients with mild to moderate Alzheimer's disease.

 This double-blind, randomized, placebo-controlled trial looked at using the herb for four months and found that Lemon balm extract produced a significantly better outcome on cognitive function than a placebo.
 [14]